LLNL/Adiak/docs/sphinx/GettingAdiak.rst

     $ cmake -DBUILD_SHARED_LIBS=On -DENABLE_MPI=On -DCMAKE_INSTALL_PREFIX=<install dir> ..
     $ make && make install

-There are a few useful CMake flags you can set:
+There are a few useful CMake flags to set:

 ENABLE_MPI
   Build Adiak with MPI support